MaibornWolff/dcos-deploy/README.md

 With this type you can add additional package repositories to DC/OS.
 You can for example use it to add the Edge-LB repositories to your EE cluster.
 Set the repository as a dependency for any frameworks/packages installed from it.

 ### Edge-LB pool

 `type: edgelb` defines an edgelb pool.
 This can only be used on EE clusters.
 It has the following specific options:

+* `api_server`: path to the edgelb-api server if not installed at default location.
+Variables can be used.
+Optional.
+E.g. if you installed Edge-LB at `infra/edgelb` then use this for `api_server`.
 * `name`: name of the pool.
 Taken from pool config if not present.
 Variables can be used.
 * `pool`: filename to the yaml file for configuring the pool.
 Required.
 The filename itsself and the yaml file can contain variables.